 To register in one or more courses:

-First, check our course calendar to find a course date with availability, and then open the registration form (*see link below)
+First, check our course calendar to find a course date with availability, and then open and download the registration form (*see link below)

-Email your signed and completed registration form to email@example.com and send your payment by EMT (email money transfer) to the same email address. (preferred method)
+Email your signed and completed registration form to firstname.lastname@example.org and send your course payment by EMT (email money transfer) to the same email address.

-When your completed registration form and course fees are received, we will send you written confirmation of your registration, which will then guarantee your spot in the course.
+When your completed registration form and course fee are received, we will email you confirmation of your registration, which will then guarantee your spot in the course.

 NOTE: A completed and signed registration form and course pre-payment is required to guarantee your spot in the course.